 When both Service Providers agree to resolve the conflict, one of the Service Providers will send a request to the NPAC SMS to change the Subscription Version status to pending.
-In the case of cause codes 50 or 51, the NPAC will only accept the resolve conflict message from the Old Service Provider.
+In the case of cause codes 50 or 51, the NPAC will only accept the resolve conflict request from the Old Service Provider.

 Disaster Recovery and Backup Process